franciscog123/Hardware-Store/README.md

 # Hardware-Store

-A simple Web application representing the UI for a Hardware store that an employee would be using to place/manage customer orders.
+A simple Web application representing the UI for a Hardware store that an employee would use to place/manage customer orders.

 Created with the following technologies:
 - C#